kindelia-archive/Kindelia/README.md

 This is a Litereum block with 3 transactions.
 The first declares a type called "Nat", the second declares bond (function) called "double", and the third evaluates the expression `double(3)` (with natural numbers).
 The result, `6`, will be logged for everyone to see.
-Note that, since Litereum transactions are type-checked on-chain, it is impossible for this `eval` block to output a non-numeric value.
+Note that, since Litereum bonds and evals are type-checked on-chain, it is impossible for this block to output a non-numeric value.
 Similarly, cross-bond communication is guaranteed to be type sound.